ruiczhu/justiceLeagueProjectDoc/main-doc/topics/Project-Planning.md

 - **Out-of-Scope:**
     - Advanced image processing techniques beyond simple processing of segmented images.
     - Integration with external systems or databases beyond the scope of the project.
-    - Real-time object tracking or complex object interactions.
+    - Object tracking or complex object interactions.
     - Integration with other computer vision libraries beyond OpenCV.
-    - Integration with other machine learning models beyond SAM.
+    - Integration with other machine learning models beyond SAM2.

 ### Purpose:

-The purpose of this project is to develop a system that can segment and replace objects in real-time, providing high accuracy and natural effects.
+The purpose of this project is to develop a system that can segment and replace objects, providing high accuracy and natural effects.
 This system aims to enhance user experience by offering a user-friendly interface and scalability for future enhancements.

 ### Problem Statement:

-The current challenge is to develop a system that can accurately segment and replace objects in real-time, ensuring high accuracy and natural effects.
+The current challenge is to develop a system that can accurately segment and replace objects, ensuring high accuracy and natural effects.
 This involves leveraging advanced image processing and machine learning techniques to achieve seamless object replacement, which is crucial for applications requiring real-time interaction and visual fidelity.

 ### Expected Outcomes:

-- **Outcome 1:** The system can segment and replace objects in real-time with high accuracy.
+- **Outcome 1:** The system can segment and replace objects with high accuracy.
 - **Outcome 2:** The system provides a user-friendly interface for easy object selection and replacement.
 - **Outcome 3:** The system achieves natural effects in object replacement, enhancing user experience.